-At the southern end of the Great Dividing Range, in the mountains just north of Melbourne, is a small workshop producing some of the finest handmade electric guitars available today.
-The small town of Woodend, Victoria is the home of Dirty Elvis Guitars.
+At the foot of Black Mountain, under the watchful gaze of a once remarkable Australian attraction, is a small workshop producing some of the finest handmade electric guitars available today.

 A Dirty Elvis - Handmade Electric is available in a range of colour schemes, woods and pickups.

 It takes approximately 90 days to build from start to finish.
 Please message for waiting times and further details.